|Hotels & hostels|

 Winning numbers El Gordo

 There are many superstitions and traditions about how to pick the winning number.
+A popular number in Catalonia in 2013 is the suggested date of the independence referendum in 2014 which is 9th Sep 2014 - 91114.
 Many people repeat their "lucky" numbers and certain numbers sell out quickly like the dates of weddings of celebrites etc. Or numbers that have won before.
-Many people, companies, bars, and charities buy one or more “décimos” and sell it off in parts to colleagues, friends, customers etc. Parts of “décimos” are called “participaciones.”
-In Spain when someone wins the lottery, it’s a happy ending for all.
+Many people, companies, bars, and charities buy one or more "décimos" and sell it off in parts to colleagues, friends, customers etc. Parts of "décimos" are called "participaciones."
+In Spain when someone wins the lottery, it's a happy ending for all.
 The prize money is spread around the whole family.
 You will always see TV pictures of a whole village or town neighbourhood every 22nd December dancing, hugging, kissing and drinking Cava!
 They have all won the Spanish Christmas Lottery, El Gordo!

 How to buy El Gordo tickets

 You can buy El Gordo tickets online in Spain at the official El Gordo website made by the "Loterías y Apuestas del Estado", the Spanish Lottery organization.
 Foreigners and people outside Spain can buy El Gordo tickets via various websites that offer El Gordo tickets.

-Most people in Spain buy at the numerous lottery ticket offices throughout Spain or they buy “participaciones” at bars, offices or from family and friends.
+Most people in Spain buy at the many lottery ticket offices throughout Spain or they buy "participaciones" at bars, offices or from family and friends.
 If you live outside Spain there are many online companies who sell tickets.
 Some of them are probably quite genuine and trustworthy, but we suggest you check their references carefully before you buy.

 El Gordo scams

 In recent years there have been many examples of scams by people purporting to represent the El Gordo Lottery, mostly aimed at non-residents of Spain, who don't know how the lottery operates.
 The bottom line is that if you didn't not buy a lottery ticket, then you have not won, so don't fall for anything without checking at the official organisation in Spain.
 You can see the official warning about these scams from the Spanish lottery site here:

 Warning information on a Australian government consumer site.